mohitpai/journey-optimizer.en/help/using/messages/create-email.md

 Use [!DNL Journey Optimizer] Expression editor to personalize your messages with profiles' data.
 For more on personalization, refer to [this section](../personalization/personalize.md).

-Adapt the content of your messages to the targeted profiles by leveraging [!DNL Journey Optimizer] dynamic content capabilities.
-[Get started with dynamic content](../personalization/get-started-dynamic-content.md)

 ## Email tracking{#email-tracking}

 If you want to track the behavior of your recipients through openings and/or clicks on links, enable the following options: **[!UICONTROL Email opens]** and **[!UICONTROL Click on email]**.